KCreate/charly-vm/Readme.md

-    trace_catchtables                Display catchtables as they are being created or left trace_frames                     Display frames as they are being entered and left trace_gc                         Display statistics about the gc at runtime verbose_addresses                Display addresses of printed values, when applicable
+    trace_catchtables                Display catchtables as they are being created or left trace_frames                     Display frames as they are being entered and left trace_gc                         Display statistics about the gc at runtime

 Examples: